protocol/nft-website/docs/tutorial/batch-minting.md

 ### Upload directory of files

-A simpler way is to use the [NFTStorage.storeDirectory](https://nftstorage.github.io/nft.storage/client/classes/lib.NFTStorage.html#storeDirectory) method to upload all the files stored in a local directory.
+Alternatively, you can use the [NFTStorage.storeDirectory](https://nftstorage.github.io/nft.storage/client/classes/lib.NFTStorage.html#storeDirectory) method to upload all the files stored in a local directory.

 This method handles many things under the hood for you, including rate-limiting for each request.
+[NFTStorage.storeDirectory](https://nftstorage.github.io/nft.storage/client/classes/lib.NFTStorage.html#storeDirectory) will shard the directory when it gets to a certain size, so if you have thousands of related files to upload you should definitely use this.

 ```javascript